 To write to logs from unit tests you need to use specific message methods

 provided by Boost.
-The simplest is BOOST_TEST_MESSAGE
+The simplest is BOOST_TEST_MESSAGE.

-For debugging you can launch the test_bitcoin
+For debugging you can launch the test_bitcoin executable with gdbor lldb and

 start debugging, just like you would with any other program: